 Access to Justice: Communities of Northern Kenya have been marginalized by successive governments and subjected to gross human rights violations since the Kenyan independence in 1963.
 HSI provides free legal aid and representation to the communities in Northern Kenya whose rights have been repeatedly violated by the Kenyan government to access justice and redress.
 We further provide civic education and capacity building of community members and service providers and engage in research and documentation of human rights violations.

 As part of Access to Justice, HSI regularly represents victims of human rights violations through public interest litigation, including representing victims of Kenya Defence Forces in Garissa, the Kenyan government for failure to carry out its constitutional duty to provide free education by failing to ensure that schools in Northern Kenyan are properly staffed with teachers or replaced with new teachers who fled due to ongoing violence.
 We have also filed a suit challenging the constitutionality imposed on four counties in Northern Kenya following the Al-Shabab attack on the Garissa University College in 2015.
 Finally, Haki na Sheria’s Executive Director is serving as a lead legal counsel in the Huduma Namba case challenging the constitutionality and discrimination of the establishment of the NIIMS and the collection of the data for the Huduma Namba.

 Women and Youth Empowerment

-Nationality in Kenya is regulated by Chapter III of the Kenya Constitution 2010 and the 2011 Citizenship and Immigration Act.
-This program seek to help the community in acquiring their citizenship rights with the help of well-trained paralegals.
+This program seeks to help the community in acquiring their citizenship rights with the help of well-trained paralegals.